naninovel/docs/docs/api/index.md

 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">Count</span> | Integer | Number of line breaks to add.
 printer | String | ID of the printer actor to use.
-Will use a default one when not provided.
+Will use a default one when not provided. author | String | ID of the actor, which should be associated with the appended line break.

 </div>